 Storing and Freezing

-Store these double chocolate muffins in an airtight container at room temperature.
+Store these triple chocolate muffins in an air-tight container at room temperature.
 They are best enjoyed up to 3 days after baking.

 Freezing The Muffins